AbdallahAlhabarneh/postForm/README.md

 # postForm
-postForm is an open-sourse JQuery plugin that helps you post your form including files without (re)loading pages using Ajax.
+postForm is an open-source JQuery plugin that helps you post your form including files without (re)loading pages using Ajax.

 # Usage
 ```javascript